Nehaj Fortress: Name

+Description

 The fortress is 18 m tall and 23 m wide, and square shaped with walls averaging from 2 to 3 m in thickness.
 There are five towers on top of the Fortress, and eleven large cannon openings along the walls.
 Inside the Fortress, there are displays of cannons and other household items, as well as a collection of costumes and weapons of the Uskoks of Senj.
 There is also an annual medieval festival that is held in Senj, and an important part of it is when the "Uskoks" march up to the fortress on horseback.
 There are also crafting workshops and other medieval themed attractions around the fortress at this time; as well as a detailed overview of its history.

 Today, the fortress serves primarily as a museum.
 With exhibits of weapons, clothing, drawings and models of various things from the time when the fortress was actively used.

-Virtually all regions of the fort are accessible.
-Including the toilet which dangles over the edge, but that is not available for use today.
+History

+The fortress was built by Croatian army general Ivan Lenković, a captain of the Uskoks, on the hill Nehaj.
+Finished in 1558, it was built on the remains of ruined churches, monasteries and houses which were situated outside of the walls of Senj.
+These buildings were scrapped since it was concluded that they would not survive anyway if they were outside the city walls, as the Ottomans would loot them or use them as housing during sieges.
+The fortress was mainly built to fight the Ottoman Empire, and to be used as a base for the Uskoks.